ccrownhill/smart-door/README.md

 To close the lock from the outside just press the button that is located on the outside.

 During the whole time the code is running the connected LCD display will show useful information.
 Note that in order to interact with the LCD display I needed this `lcddriver.py` script which is made only for my specific display model so you might have to handle your display a little differently.
+I did not write this script myself.
+I got it from the LCD manufacturer.

 ### How I implemented it